Can't Stop Houston from Revolutionizing Drug Delivery Systems

 The talk then transitioned into a discussion of four different paths to drug discovery— phenotypic screening, repurposing existing drugs, utilizing a fast-follower approach and taking a target-driven approach.
 For each method of drug discovery, Hegde described in detail case studies of approved medicines and shared insights from his own drug development experiences.
 The seminar concluded with practical considerations for drug-hunting, such as decision-making with imperfect data and optimizing optionality and focus.

-Sharath S. Hegde, Ph.D. is Chief Scientific Officer at Congruence Therapeutics and a passionate drug hunter who has participated in the discovery of several NCEs including the marketed medicines Vibativ® (telavancin), Yupelri® (revefenancin) and Aloxi® (palanosetron).
+Sharath S. Hegde, Ph.D. is Chief Scientific Officer at Congruence Therapeutics and a passionate drug hunter who has participated in the discovery of several NCEs including the marketed medicines Vibativ® (telavancin), Yupelri® (revefenacin) and Aloxi® (palonosetron).
 He obtained his Ph.D. in Pharmacology from the University of Houston.
 Hegde has extensive experience in seeding new project ideas and driving the discovery of first-in-class/best-in-class drugs in multiple therapeutic areas including cardiovascular, respiratory, genitourinary and gastrointestinal diseases.
 He is the co-author of over fifty scientific publications.

 News Category